Learning Objectives

 2. Formation of organic polymers

 Given a high enough concentration of these basic organic molecules, under certain conditions these will link together to form polymers (chains of molecules covalently bonded together).
-For example, amino acids link together to form polypeptide chains, that fold to become protein molecules.
-Ribose, a 5-carbon sugar, can bond with a nitrogenous base and phosphate to a nucleotide.
+For example, amino acids link together to form polypeptide chains, and the chains fold to become protein molecules.
+Ribose, a 5-carbon sugar, can bond with a nitrogenous base and phosphate to form a nucleotide.
 Nucleotides link together to form nucleic acids, like DNA and RNA.
 While this is accomplished now by enzymes in living cells, polymerization of organic molecules can also be catalyzed by certain types of clay or other types of mineral surfaces.
 Experiments testing this model have produced RNA molecules up to 50-units long, in only a 1-2 week period of time (Ferris, 2006).

 Enzymatic activity and hereditary information in one polymer: the RNA World hypothesis

 Populations of such catalytic RNA molecules would undergo a molecular evolution conceptually identical to biological evolution by natural selection.
 RNA molecules would make copies of each other, making mistakes and generating variants.
 The variants that were most successful at replicating themselves (recognize identical or very similar RNA molecules and most efficiently replicate them) would increase in frequency in the population of catalytic RNA molecules.
-The RNA world hypothesis envisions a stage in the origin of life where self-replicating RNA molecules eventually led to the evolution of a hereditary system in the first cells or proto-cells.
+The RNA world hypothesis envisions a stage in the origin of life where self-replicating RNA molecules eventually led to the evolution of a hereditary system in the first cells or protocells.
 A system of RNA molecules that encode codons to specify amino acids, and tRNA-like molecules conveying matching amino acids, and catalytic RNAs that create peptide bonds, would constitute a hereditary system much like today’s cells, without DNA.

 At some point in the lineage leading to the Last Universal Common Ancestor, DNA became the preferred long-term storage molecule for genetic information.
 DNA molecules are more chemically stable than RNA (deoxyribose is more chemically inert than ribose).
 Having two complementary strands means that each strand of DNA can serve as a template for replication of its partner strand, providing some innate redundancy.
 These and possibly other traits gave cells with a DNA hereditary system a selective advantage so that all cellular life on Earth uses DNA to store and transmit genetic information.